LtrllyDogWatr/Max_IMO/README.md

 This site is about how to do different hesis.
 If you play basketball then you might want to know how to do a few hesis.
 Keep in mind that they will not work 100% of the time, but they are a nice skill to add to your bag/toolbox.

-### This site I found online explains what hesis are and what they do - [The Hesi Move in Basketball](https://queenballers.club/basketball/hesi-move)
+### This site I found online briefly explains what hesis are and what they do - [The Hesi Move in Basketball](https://queenballers.club/basketball/hesi-move)

 # Different Types of Hesis